aadya-agro/pantheon/README.md

-# 💸 Expense Automation – Redefining Effortless Tracking
+# Adya - Smart Expense Automation

-## 🚀 Problem

-Most expense management apps require users to **manually enter expenses**, which is:

-* Time-consuming
-* Error-prone
-* Often leads to incomplete tracking

-This results in **poor financial insights** and missed opportunities for better money management.

----
+🚀 **Redefining Effortless Expense Tracking**

+Adya is an intelligent expense management application that automates expense entry and reduces manual effort for users.
+Say goodbye to tedious manual data entry and hello to smart, automated expense tracking.

-## 💡 Proposed Solution
+## 💡 The Solution

 We are building an **Expense Automation Engine** that automatically: